rubocop/ruby-style-guide/README.md

 * Write `ruby -w` safe code.
 * Avoid hashes as optional parameters.
 Does the method do too much?
 * Avoid methods longer than 10 LOC (lines of code).
-Ideally most methods will be shorter than 5 LOC.
+Ideally, most methods will be shorter than 5 LOC.
 Empty lines do not contribute to the relevant LOC.
 * Avoid parameter lists longer than three or four parameters.
 * Use `def self.method` to define singleton methods.
 This makes the methods